Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Sparsity Foundations

 \subsection{Weight Magnitude Distribution}

-To validate that the critical threshold $|w|_{\text{crit}}$ is relevant to actual LLM weight distributions, we analyze weight magnitudes across several model families. \Cref{tab:weight_magnitude} shows that the vast majority of LLM weights have magnitudes well above the critical threshold.
+To validate that the critical scale $|w|_{\text{crit}}$ is relevant to actual LLM weight distributions, we analyze weight magnitudes across several model families. \Cref{tab:weight_magnitude} shows that the vast majority of LLM weights have magnitudes well above the critical scale.

-\paragraph{Key observations.} The median weight magnitude across all models is approximately $0.011$--$0.012$, which is roughly \textbf{15$\times$ larger} than the critical threshold $|w|_{\text{crit}} \approx 7.7 \times 10^{-4}$.
-This means that for typical Adam updates (ratio $\approx 1$), approximately \textbf{96\% of weights cannot receive updates} in BF16 arithmetic.

-\paragraph{Connection to observed sparsity.} The theoretical prediction (${\sim}96\%$ absorption based on weight magnitudes alone) is a lower bound; the empirically observed sparsity of ${\sim}$99\% in \Cref{sec:sparsity_analysis} is higher due to additional factors: \begin{itemize}[leftmargin=*, itemsep=2pt] \item Some gradients producing updates with ratio $> 1$, allowing slightly more weights to be updated \item Numerical effects at boundary cases where $|\Delta w| \approx |w|/256$ \end{itemize}

-\Cref{fig:bf16_threshold} in the main text visualizes this relationship.
-The intersection of the BF16 threshold line with the Adam update bounds defines the critical weight magnitudes.
-Weights above these critical values (the vast majority) cannot receive updates, regardless of gradient magnitude.

-\paragraph{The bound is a supremum, not achievable by any single sequence.} The bound $|\rho_t| \leq \sqrt{(1-\beta_1)/(1-\beta_2)}$ is a \emph{supremum} over all possible gradient histories.
-It cannot be achieved by any single gradient sequence because the proof relies on Jensen's inequality, which is tight only when all gradients are identical.
-However, if all gradients are identical ($g_i = g$ for all $i$), then $\hat{m}_t = g$ and $\hat{v}_t = g^2$, yielding $|\rho_t| = 1$, not 10.
+\paragraph{Connection to observed sparsity.} The median weight magnitude ranges from ${\sim}0.010$ (Qwen2.5-7B) to ${\sim}0.018$ (Qwen2.5-1.5B), placing it roughly $13$--$23\times$ above the critical scale.
+Across all five models, 94.8--97.6\% of weights exceed the scale.
+This scale-based estimate is conservative: the empirically observed sparsity of ${\sim}$99\% (\Cref{sec:sparsity_analysis}) is higher because even among the 2.4--5.2\% of weights below the effective scale, many still have their updates absorbed due to gradient oscillation (which reduces $|m_t|$ via cancellation) and the FP32 master sitting near the center of its current BF16 cell. \Cref{fig:bf16_threshold} in the main text visualizes this relationship.

+\paragraph{The bound is loose, not a tight supremum.} The bound $|\rho_t| \leq \sqrt{(1-\beta_1)/(1-\beta_2)}$ is an \emph{upper bound}, not a tight supremum.
+A sharper per-parameter supremum over nonzero gradient histories follows from Cauchy's inequality: